Keri Ataumbi: Career

-One of her pieces, a mussel shell necklace from her Ocean Collection was featured in the touring exhibit, "Native Fashion Now", which highlighted the works of 75 different Native American fashion designers from North America.
+One of her pieces, a mussel-shell necklace from her Ocean Collection, was featured in the touring exhibit, "Native Fashion Now", which highlighted the works of 75 Native American fashion designers from North America.
 The traveling exhibit premiered at the Peabody Essex Museum in Salem, Massachusetts in 2014 and then moved to other locations like the Philbrook Museum of Art in Tulsa, Oklahoma, the Portland Art Museum in Oregon before ending at the Smithsonian's National Museum of the American Indian in Manhattan in 2016.
 Ataumbi's Mommy's Collection is dedicated to reproducing some of the iconic pieces worn by her mother, who died in 2015.
 One of these was a silver ring originally marketed by Fred Harvey.
-Ataumbi's twist on the ring was to remake it in gold, setting a small diamond on the underside.
-It and a pair of earrings Ataumbi designed were worn by Melaw Nakehk'o at the premier of The Revenant in 2015.
+Ataumbi's twist on the ring was to remake it in gold and set a small diamond on the underside.
+It and a pair of earrings designed by Ataumbi were worn by Melaw Nakehk'o at the premiere of The Revenant in 2015.
 Another piece from the Mommy's Series featured the painted likeness of her namesake and an interpretation of the clan fetish in the shape of a turtle Carrie Susie had made at Greeve's birth.
 The painting was combined with metalwork and won best in class in 2016 at the Santa Fe Indian Market.

-In addition to her own series work, Ataumbi has had several productive collaborative associations.
-In conjunction with Robin Waynee (Saginaw Chippewa), in 2011 they created an insect-themed earrings-ring-necklace set which was donated to the gala auction to benefit the Southwestern Association for Indian Arts (SWAIA).
+In addition to her own series of work, Ataumbi has had several productive collaborative associations.
+In 2011, in conjunction with Robin Waynee (Saginaw Chippewa), they created an insect-themed earrings-ring-necklace set, which was donated to the gala auction to benefit the Southwestern Association for Indian Arts (SWAIA).
 In 2014, with beader Jamie Okuma (Luiseño/Shoshone-Bannock), Ataumbi worked on another earrings-ring-necklace set based on historic likenesses of Pocahontas.
-The mixed media set, which used beads, buckskin, diamonds, fresh water pearls, antique glass, gold and indigenous wampum, was purchased for the permanent collection of the Minneapolis Institute of Art.
+The mixed media set, which used beads, buckskin, diamonds, freshwater pearls, antique glass, gold, and indigenous wampum, was purchased for the permanent collection of the Minneapolis Institute of Art.
 In a second collaboration inspired by the sculpture For the Love of God by Damien Hirst, Ataumbi and Okuma created For the Love of Art, featuring a Marilyn Monroe ring and skull on a bracelet.
 Though she and her sister, Teri, a noted beadworker, normally do not collaborate in their work, the sisters jointly spoke about heritage and art at the Wheelwright Museum of the American Indian, after they were honored as Living Treasures by the Museum of Indian Arts and Culture of Santa Fe in 2015.
-The award, given by a division of the New Mexico Department of Cultural Affairs recognized the sisters, individually and collectively for their "museum-quality work", which incorporates a story-telling narrative of their cultural heritage.
+The award, given by a division of the New Mexico Department of Cultural Affairs, recognized the sisters, individually and collectively, for their "museum-quality work", which incorporates a storytelling narrative of their cultural heritage.

 Ataumbi has been an artist in residence at UCROSS two times.